Zlín Region: Geography

 With its area of 3,964 km2, Zlín Region is the fourth smallest region of the Czech Republic.
 The character of the region's territory is very diverse.
 While parts of the region are hilly, flat fertile areas of Haná and Slovácko stretch in the Kroměříž District and the Uherské Hradiště District.
-The Moravian-Silesian Beskids (in Czech: Moravskoslezské Beskydy) with its highest peak Čertův mlýn mountain (1,206 m) is situated in the northern part of the region and the Maple Mountains mountain range (in Czech: Javorníky) with its highest peak of Velký Javorník (1,071 m) is located in the east.
+The Moravian-Silesian Beskids with its highest peak Čertův mlýn mountain (1,206 m) is situated in the northern part of the region and the Maple Mountains mountain range with its highest peak of Velký Javorník (1,071 m) is located in the east.
 Towards the south, forming the border with Slovakia, there is the White Carpathians mountain range (in Czech: Bílé Karpaty) with its highest mountain of Velká Javořina (970 m).
-The highlands of Hostýn-Vsetín Highlands (in Czech: Hostýnsko–Vsetínská hornatina) and Vizovice Highlands (in Czech: Vizovická vrchovina) pass south of the Moravian-Silesian Beskids mountain range.
-On the south-western part of the Region, there are Chřiby highlands with the highest point Brdo (587 m).
-The Upper Moravian vale (in Czech: Hornomoravský úval) passes through from the west among the highlands of Chřiby highlands and above mentioned hilly countries through the Kroměříž District up to the Zlín District.
-The Lower Moravia vale (in Czech: Dolnomoravský úval) passes through along the Morava River in the Uherské Hradiště District to South Moravian Region.
+The Hostýn-Vsetín Mountains and Vizovice Highlands pass south of the Moravian-Silesian Beskids mountain range.
+On the south-western part of the region, there are the Chřiby highlands with the highest point Brdo (587 m).
+The Upper Morava Valley passes through from the west among the highlands of Chřiby highlands and above mentioned hilly countries through the Kroměříž District up to the Zlín District.
+The Lower Morava Valley passes through along the Morava River in the Uherské Hradiště District to South Moravian Region.

 Most of the streams in the area flow to Morava River.
 The most important ones are the Bečva River in the northern part and the Olšava River in the southern part.
-Morava River is the biggest river of the Region flowing through both the vales from west to the south.
+The Morava River is the biggest river of the Region flowing through both the vales from west to the south.

 The region's climate is rather favourable.
 The average temperature of air was 9.8 °C in 2012 and the total amount of precipitation was 598.6 mm/m2.

 Most of the soils in the region are poor in minerals (with the exception of potassium and magnesium) and humus.
 These are the brown earth of the highlands and the podzolic soils that locally pass to brown earth of the lower locations towards the south.
 In the vales, there are very fertile brown earth and chernozem.
 High-quality floodplain soils surround the Morava River.
 It is rather difficult to cultivate soil in a large part of the Region due to the steep land and variety of the terrain.